romeo3o7/pyhttp/README.md

-bypass the need for a browser to sign in to universities wifi captive portal, which is slow. to run it:
+bypass the need for a browser to sign in to IUEA university wifi captive portal, which is slow. to run it:
 ```bash
 python iueaBrowserBypass.py